Firefighters Try To Contain Wildfire Destruction On Greek Island - UrduPoint

 As the sweeping wall of fire laid siege to one village after another in the north of the island, firefighters toiled to protect the town of Istiaia.

-Thick and suffocating smoke on Monday also enveloped the coastal region of Pefki, where hundreds of villagers had been evacuated by sea.
+Thick and suffocating smoke earlier Monday had enveloped the coastal region of Pefki, where hundreds of villagers had been evacuated by sea.

 The Greek coastguard said over 2,700 people had been evacuated by its forces and by private vessels over the last 10 days, most of them from Evia.